-The State Budget Act for Fiscal Year 2011-12, approved by the Governor on June 30, 2011, reduced CSU appropriations by \$650 million, or 24% below the Fiscal Year 2010-11 enacted budget level.
-To mitigate the impact of these State reductions, CSU plans to rely upon: (1) increased Tuition Fee rates, including a 10% increase approved by the Board in November 2010 and an additional 12% increase approved by the Board in July 2011, both effective for Fiscal Year 2011-12, which together will yield approximately \$265 million in new Tuition Fee revenue after discounting for financial aid; (2) a reduction in its base resident student enrollment target for Fiscal Year 2011-12 by roughly 10,000 FTES to approximately 332,000 FTES; and (3) systemwide expense reduction measures of approximately \$292 million.
+The State Budget Act for Fiscal Year 2011-12 reduced CSU appropriations by \$750 million, or 27% below the Fiscal Year 2010-11 enacted budget level.
+To mitigate the impact of these State reductions, CSU took the following measures: (1) increased Tuition Fee rates, including a 10% increase approved by the Board in November 2010 and an additional 12% increase approved by the Board in July 2011, both effective for Fiscal Year 2011-12, which together yielded approximately \$265 million in new Tuition Fee revenue after discounting for financial aid; (2) reduced its base resident student enrollment target for Fiscal Year 2011-12 by roughly 10,000 FTES to approximately \$32,000 FTES; and (3) took systemwide expense reduction measures of approximately \$292 million.